 Triathlon Bike Training - Transition

 Transition is the changeover from one style of exercise to another.
-If you've ever done sprint work on an elliptical machine and then tried to walk afterwards, you'll already have encountered this problem.
+If you've ever done sprint work on an elliptical machine and then tried to walk afterward, you'll already have encountered this problem.

 Your muscles will be performing one set of motions for a very long time, then suddenly you'll be asking them to do something completely different.
 People can, and do, fall over like babies taking their first steps after getting off the bike to run the last portion of a triathlon!